-I feel great on the red carpet -- you know, they have good lighting, because of course everything is about lighting - especially when you're 69.
+I feel great on the red carpet — you know, they have good lighting, because of course everything is about lighting — especially when you're 69.
 Bad lighting and I'll look 105!
-Good lighting, really good lighting and retouching and I'll look 25!
+Good lighting, really good lighting and retouching, and I'll look 25!
 But I'm quite happy to look my age."

 Veronica Webb, 52

 You probably remember Veronica's name from the 90s, when she had "super status" walking for major labels like Versace and landing a Vogue cover, as well as being among the first black models to win a major beauty contract, becoming the face of Revlon.
-Now 52, Veronica is still working as a model, bucking a system that still very much favours girls over women.
+Now 52, Veronica is still working as a model, bucking a system that still very much favors girls over women.

-"In my 20s my ideas of beauty were all about hair and make-up because I was carefree in every way.
-Now, I am a master of the power of make-up and clothes and what I practice more than ever is building mental emotional and physical strength.
+"In my 20s my ideas of beauty were all about hair and makeup because I was carefree in every way.
+Now, I am a master of the power of makeup and clothes and what I practice more than ever is building mental, emotional, and physical strength.

 Beauty is a process.
-Be patient and kind to yourself, appreciate what you have been given, make the most of what you have TODAY, build your strength."
+Be patient and kind to yourself, appreciate what you have been given, make the most of what you have TODAY, and build your strength."

 Jan de Villeneuve, 72

 I would encourage 20-year-old me not to worry about living up to unrealistic ideas of beauty.
-Enjoy being young, eat well, look after your teeth, use sunscreen and get good exercise.
+Enjoy being young, eat well, look after your teeth, use sunscreen, and get good exercise.
 Don't worry about spending money on expensive beauty products.
-Have fun with hair and make-up, but remember that physical beauty is superficial.
+Have fun with hair and makeup, but remember that physical beauty is superficial.

-I love seeing 'beauty' in things that make my heart skip a beat - art, architecture, antiques, gardens, movies, books, my granddaughter Edie."
+I love seeing 'beauty' in things that make my heart skip a beat - art, architecture, antiques, gardens, movies, books, and my granddaughter Edie."

 Text Clementine de Pressigny